johanley/postscript-notes/README.md

 ## General

 * Adobe was founded in order to create PS in the early 1980s
-* it sparked the "desktop publishing" idea, making typesetting much cheaper
+* it sparked the *desktop publishing* idea, making typesetting much cheaper
 * PS is a full-blown computing language, but very much specialized on the task of telling printers how to print a document
 * it's all about **drawing**: both text and illustrations are executed by drawing lines, curves, and circles (vector, not raster)
 * it's all about **scalability**: it's trivial to rescale a document to a different size.
 (For changes to the aspect ratio, see below.)